lorefnon/collection-joiner/README.md

 Now, users will be fetched only once because the library is smart enough to detect that identity of the fetcher functions is same.

+Note that this duplication support is not a substitute for caching.
+This library does not keep track of results, separate extendAsync calls will perform separate requests.

 A lower level `fetchAll` utility is also available, when it is desirable to have fetching and merging as separate steps.
 This can be useful for example if in same request multiple collections are available, which we then want to merge together.